19hours/sg-statutes/Acts/Chit Funds Act.md

 (e) that on or after each date on which the contributions are payable, the chit fund amount shall be put up for sale by the chit fund company among the subscribers either by auction or by way of sealed tenders;

-(f) that each of the subscribers shall be entitled to purchase the chit fund amount once and not oftener during the period of that chit fund, and that no subscriber who has been declared the purchaser at any such sale is to be entitled or permitted to bid or tender at any subsequent sale;
+(f) that each of the subscribers shall be entitled to purchase the chit fund amount once and not more often during the period of that chit fund, and that no subscriber who has been declared the purchaser at any such sale is to be entitled or permitted to bid or tender at any subsequent sale;

 (g) that every bid or tender of a subscriber at a sale shall indicate the sum which he is willing to forego as interest for the privilege of obtaining the prize on that occasion;